How Much Sleep Do You Need Based on Your Age?

 Of course, age is just one of many factors that affect the number of recommended sleep hours a person should strive for.
 These factors include being overweight, being at risk for disease, levels of caffeine intake, and how often a person feels sleepy during the day.

-For individuals over the age of 18, the natural melatonin supplement, such as NiteThru, can promote a restful night’s sleep when one capsule is taken immediately before bedtime.1 Other ways to promote good sleep at any age before bed are to avoid screen time, listen to relaxing music, and keep the bedroom dimly lit to prepare the body for rest.4
+For individuals over the age of 18, the natural-acting melatonin supplement, such as NiteThru, can promote a restful night’s sleep when one capsule is taken immediately before bedtime.1 Other ways to promote good sleep at any age before bed are to avoid screen time, listen to relaxing music, and keep the bedroom dimly lit to prepare the body for rest.4

 - Johns Hopkins Medicine.
 Melatonin for sleep: Does it work?
 Retrieved December 11, 2018 from https://www.hopkinsmedicine.org/health/healthy-sleep/sleep-science/melatonin-for-sleep-does-it-work